riolubruh/YABDP4Nitro/README.md

 ## About YABDP4Nitro

-YABDP4Nitro was created in November 2021 as a fork of the original NitroPerks plugin by someone called "lemons" after it was almost entirely broken by a combination of crappy code and numerous Discord updates and went under the same name for a while.
+YABDP4Nitro was created in November 2021 as a fork of the original abandoned NitroPerks plugin by someone called "lemons" after it was almost entirely broken by a combination of crappy code and numerous Discord updates.<br>
+YABDP4Nitro went under the name NitroPerks at this time.

 In June 2022 it was renamed from NitroPerks to YABDP4Nitro (which is an acyonym for _Yet Another BetterDiscord Plugin for Nitro_) because it had gone through so many changes that it was already effectively an entirely separate codebase.